Dooders/Dooders/docs/Core.md

 This command will start the process for a Dooder to move (with default settings, the Dooder will learn to search for energy via a neural network model)

 > More information on Actions can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Actions.md)

-## Collectors

-Collectors are functions that run every cycle to collect data from objects and models in the simulation.
-This data can be used to create vizualizations, or to analyze the simulation results.

-***For example:***
-Each model or object has several collectors.
-One example is a collector that keeps track of the number of energy objects in the Environment.

-> More information on Collectors can be found [here](https://github.com/csmangum/Dooders/blob/main/docs/Collectors.md)

 ## Conditions